gangammalingaraddi-create/Gouri--demo/README.md

 # Gouri--demo
-This is my first Git repositary
+This is my first Git repository